 The workshops were presented in 2024 as part of COP 16 (United Nations Conference on Biodiversity) in Cali, Colombia, within the programming of Banco de la República.
 They were developed through a dialogue between Colombia and Argentina, featuring a video mapping with live drawing in collaboration with the Cali-based artist collective Proyecto Monos.

-As part of the Uma project, this workshop is also linked to the recently approved research project: "Water: Engaging in Ecological Challenges through Scientific Information and the Arts.
+As part of the Uma project, this workshop is also linked to the research project: "Water: Engaging in Ecological Challenges through Scientific Information and the Arts.
 An Educational and Technological Development Project to Measure Experiences and Engage Youth through Collaborative Drawing."

 The research team leading this project consists of scholars from the National University of the Arts (UNA, Open Drawing Team) and the National University of Quilmes (UNQ).
 Both groups collaborate with secondary school students from the Buenos Aires Metropolitan Area (AMBA), bridging two key areas: science communication and collaborative artistic production through real-time animated drawing platforms.